tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 The hospital swarmed with police.
 I don’t know who called them or when, but they arrived fast.
 A slew of questions.
 I registered almost nothing in my haze.

 They took me into the back office, my hands still shaking, my ears still filled with phantom echoes.
 I knew exactly what I had to say.
 I knew how to frame it.
 Self-defense.
-My uncle Phillip was a defense attorney, he talked shop often with me on our fishing trip outings.
+My uncle Phillip was a defense attorney, he talked shop often with me on our fishing trip outings together.
 So I knew a little more than I let on.
 And I managed to play my part well.
 And so, the police let me go.

 We wrapped, bagged, and stuffed Mutt in the freezer, awaiting cremation.
 And I took time off work.
 Spent a few days in silence, trying to erase the memory of that voice.
 Tried to ignore that palpable sound of my name in some twisted, malformed mouth.
 As you likely imagined, it didn’t work.